ChrisMagnuson/KanbanizePowerShell/README.md

 # KanbanizePowerShell
-PowerShell module to perform use Kanbanize.com's web api to create cards, edit, cards, etc.
+PowerShell module to use Kanbanize.com's web api to create cards, edit, cards, etc.